apache/spark/python/pyspark/sql/connect/README.md

 # Spark Connect

 This module contains the implementation of Spark Connect which is a logical plan facade for the implementation in Spark.
+Spark Connect is directly integrated into the build of Spark.
+To enable it, you only need to activate the driver plugin for Spark Connect.

 ## Build